course-fish546-2023/zach-lncRNA/README.md

 # Long non-coding RNA discovery in *Pocillopora verrucosa*

+*For a full overview, take a look at my [project compendium](https://rpubs.com/zbengt/coral-lncRNA-discovery).*

 FISH 546 project repo examining the expression of long non-coding RNAs in coral

 ### Data